Geolicious/geotweet/README.md

 You can also select to store the gathered stream.
 This txt file will be stored in your temp folder by default.

 ## Version_changes
+*2015/05/17 0.8.1 fix for location filter, minor changes in metadata.
 *2015/05/17 0.8c added some more information about prerequisites, add messagebar for blank tokens *2015/05/17 0.8 first release